apache/couchdb/README.md

 For convenience, the HTTP API will accept a JSON body that is either a single JSON object which specifies a single action or a JSON array that specifies a list of actions that will then be invoked serially.
 While multiple commands can be batched into a single HTTP request, there are no guarantees about atomicity or isolation for a batch of commands.

-Activating Mango/Cloudant Query on a cluster
+Activating Query on a cluster
 --------------------------------------------

-Cloudant Query can be enabled by setting the following config:
+Query can be enabled by setting the following config:

 ```
 rpc:multicall(config, set, ["native_query_servers", "query", "{mango_native_proc, start_link, []}"]).